7 red flags, real complaint data, and a 5 minute vetting checklist.

 Services like OnwardTicket ($16, 48 hours, 60 second delivery), BestOnwardTicket ($12 to $17, up to 14 days), and MyJet24 ($5 to $20, 48 hours to 14 days, free generator plus verified upgrade) all publish their pricing transparently, explain how verification works, accept standard payment methods, and have verifiable business identities.
 For a detailed side by side comparison, see our honest review of the best dummy ticket services in 2026.

-If You Have Already Been Scammed: Recovery Steps
+What Should You Do If You Have Already Been Scammed?

 If you paid for a dummy ticket and received nothing, received a fake PNR, or the reservation expired far earlier than promised, here is what to do.